rhiot/rhiot/docs/readme.md

 #### Device registry

 Device registry is used by Leshan to store the information about the managed devices.
 By default the device cloudlet uses the MongoDB registry.
-If environment variables `MONGODB_SERVICE_HOST` are no specified, the cloudlet will try to connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `MONGODB_SERVICE_HOST` environment variable.
+If environment variable `MONGODB_SERVICE_HOST` is not specified, the cloudlet will try to connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `MONGODB_SERVICE_HOST` environment variable.

 ##### Registry cache

 As the access to the device information is crucial for all the IoT systems, it should have be implemented as efficiently as possible.
-As devices information doesn't change very often, it is a good candidate for being cached.
+As devices information doesn't change very often, it should be cached in the memory whenever possible.
 Device Management Cloudlet uses the [Infinispan](http://infinispan.org) cache cluster under to hood, to provide the faster access to the device information.
 The Infinispan cache used is clustered (using JGroups under the hood), so the cached information remains up-to-date even when many Device Manager Cloudlets instances are executed in the cluster.

 #### Clustering Device Management Cloudlet

-Device Management Cloudlet has been designed with the scalablity in mind.
+Device Management Cloudlet has been designed with the scalability in mind.
 Default configuration of the cloudlet allows you to run it in the cluster, behind the load balancer of your choice.
 The default MongoDB device registry will be shared by all the cloudlet instances in the cluster.
 Also the device registry cache used internally by Device Management Cloudlet will be automatically synchronized between the deployed cloudlet instances.
-All you need to do, is to be sure that you have multicast enabled for your local network, so the JGroups cluster can be established between the cloudlets instances.
+All you need to do, is to be sure that you have the [IP multicast](https://en.wikipedia.org/wiki/IP_multicast) enabled for your local network, so the JGroups cluster can be established between the cloudlets instances.

 Keep in mind that each clustered instance of the Device Management Cloudlet exposes both REST and LWM2M API, so you can take advantage of load balancing over all the APIs available.